Our Caring Community

 Welcome to Temple Rodef Shalom’s Caring Community, where compassion thrives and connections flourish.
 We are dedicated to fostering a supportive environment that strengthens bonds within our congregation.
 Join us in embracing the values of kindness, empathy, and unity as we navigate life’s journey together with warmth and understanding.

-For information on these programs or initiatives, please get in touch with Stefanie Bloom, Director of Caring, at .
+For information on these programs or initiatives, please get in touch with us using our website contact form.

 Caring Community Programs

 Temple Rodef Shalom is a caring community.
-Whether we are delivering meals to a family dealing with chronic illness…calling a friend to offer words of encouragement…or making sure an elderly friend gets to an appointment on time…we understand that we are responsible for one another.
+Whether we deliver meals to a family dealing with chronic illness, call a friend to offer encouragement, or make sure an elderly friend gets to an appointment on time…we understand that we are responsible for one another.

-Rodef Rides is a program that connects adults in our congregation who cannot transport themselves with volunteer drivers who are willing to give them a lift to Temple events or other places they need to go.
-This service makes our community more welcoming and inclusive, and allows congregants to more fully participate in our Temple community, especially for those who struggle to get to the Temple or may feel isolated and stuck at home.
-Rodef Rides partners with NV Rides to coordinate these rides.
+Rodef Rides is a program that connects adults in our congregation who cannot transport themselves with volunteer drivers willing to give them a lift to Temple events or other places they need to go.
+This service makes our community more welcoming and inclusive and allows congregants to participate more fully in our Temple community, especially those who struggle to get to the Temple or may feel isolated and stuck at home—Rodef Rides partners with NV Rides to coordinate these rides.
 Email if you are in need.

-Congregants confronting health challenges or crises need healthy meals to sustain them through these tough times.
-If you believe you are in need of assistance, please contact Otto Adelman at .
+Congregants confronting health challenges or crises need healthy meals to sustain them through these difficult times.
+If you need assistance, please contact us using our website contact form.

 Our friendly call program will connect volunteers with congregants at home who would benefit from a weekly call.
-This program, primarily aimed at seniors, allows our volunteers to build deeper connections with congregants who may otherwise feel isolated or disconnected.
-To sign up, please contact Stefanie Bloom at .
+This program, primarily aimed at seniors, allows our volunteers to build deeper connections with congregants who may feel isolated or disconnected.
+To sign up, please get in touch with us using our website contact form.

-• “Next Steps” Group (for widows/widowers): This support/education/discussion group is for TRS widows and widowers beyond the initial stages of bereavement (i.e., post 6-12 months).
-Discussions focus on the practical, emotional, and social issues related to moving ahead with life as a single widowed person.
-This is not a drop-in group.
+• “Next Steps” Group (for widows/widowers): This support/education/discussion group is for TRS widows and widowers beyond the initial stages of grief (i.e., post 6-12 months).
+Discussions focus on the practical, emotional, and social issues related to moving ahead as a single widowed person.
+“Next Steps” is not a drop-in group.
 Instead, we ask that you commit to attending four consecutive weekly sessions (with the possibility of 6 weeks).
-The group may continue to meet informally without the facilitator after the initial four weeks, generally for dinner, to share experiences, information, resources, support, and to be together.
+The group may continue to meet informally without the facilitator after the initial four weeks, generally for dinner, to share experiences, information, resources, and support and to be together.
 More cohorts will be announced in the future.

-• Breast Cancer Support Group: Contact Anita Thornton at for more information.
+• Breast Cancer Support Group: Use our contact form for more information.

-Join this popular, innovative program, developed by the Institute for Jewish Spirituality and led by TRS members Judy and Dave Gayer, that explores the opportunities and challenges we all face as we age.
-In the class, peer groups of 10-12 Temple members in their 60s and 70s are guided through a reflective process that helps them come to a deeper understanding of their lives and values in a welcoming, Jewish context.
+This popular, innovative program, developed by the Institute for Jewish Spirituality and led by TRS members, explores the opportunities and challenges we all face as we age.
+In the class, peer groups of 10-12 Temple members in their 60s and 70s are guided through a reflective process that helps them come to a deeper understanding of their lives and values in a welcoming Jewish context.
 The program covers topics critical to this time of our lives, including physical changes, relationships, forgiveness, spirituality, and loss.
-Issues are explored through various means, including text study, meditation, and interaction with your peers at a deeper level than is possible in many other settings.
+Issues are explored through various means, including text study, meditation, and peer interaction, at a deeper level than is possible in many other settings.

-Given the small group setting and the importance of continuity to the experience, you must commit not to miss more than one out of the six sessions as part of the enrollment.
-Since each group is limited to 12 members, it is essential to register early, and it will be in person.
+Given the small group setting and the importance of continuity to the experience, you must commit to attending at least five of the six sessions as part of the enrollment.
+Since each group is limited to 12 members, it is essential to register early, as each session will be in person.

 Additional programming can be found on our calendar by clicking here.